Tessellation Localized Transfer learning for nonparametric regression: Introduction

-\textit{\underline{Nonparametric and semiparametric regression.}} In nonparametric settings, similarity between source and target is encoded at the level of regression functions rather than parameters, leading to more flexible - but also more delicate - transfer mechanisms.
-Among these works, the framework of Cai and Pu \cite{Cai_Pu_2024_nonparam} is the closest to our setting.
-They introduce an explicit \emph{transfer condition}, requiring the target regression function to lie close, in $\L^2$, to a low-complexity combination of source functions, and propose adaptive procedures that exploit informative sources while reverting to target-only rates when the condition fails.
-Related contributions include kernel-based transfer learning \cite{wang2023minimax}, smoothness-adaptive hypothesis transfer \cite{lin2024smoothness}, robust methods for concept shifts and misspecification \cite{lin2025model}, source-function weighting strategies \cite{lin2023source}, and representation transfer in semiparametric regression with an emphasis on valid inference \cite{he2024representation}.
+\textit{\underline{Non- and semiparametric regression.}} In nonparametric settings, similarity is encoded at the level of regression functions, enabling flexible but more delicate transfer mechanisms.
+Closest to our work is the framework of Cai and Pu \cite{Cai_Pu_2024_nonparam}, which introduces an explicit \emph{transfer condition} requiring the target function to be well approximated in $\L^2$ by a low-complexity combination of source functions.
+Related contributions include kernel-based transfer \cite{wang2023minimax}, smoothness-adaptive and robust approaches \cite{lin2024smoothness,lin2025model}, source-function weighting \cite{lin2023source}, and semiparametric representation transfer with valid inference \cite{he2024representation}.